Jenni Rose,

 How to Create Connection in Challenging Times

-To frame your reflection on this you can first focus on starting where we are then we using what we do have, and moving into doing what we can.
+To frame your reflection on this, you can first focus on starting where we are, then we using what we do have, and moving into doing what we can.

-Much of our life at the moment is conducted on Zoom, both professionally and personally but how can we best use this?
+Much of our life at the moment is conducted on Zoom, both professionally and personally, but how can we best use this?
 I’d say the careful use of video is important.
 In class, speaking as a lecturer, I can only use my teaching skills on those who I can see on video or, to a lesser extent, those who talk which increases motivation and accelerates learning.
 On the other hand, I find a better connection when I’m speaking 1:1 to someone when it is over the phone as I’m less self conscious about what I look like.
-Work out feels good for you.
+Work out what feels good for you.

 Here are some ways of “doing what you can” …

-And other ideas from my own experience and those who came to the webinar:-
+And other ideas from my own experience and those who came to the webinar:

 - Look back over old photos and see which evoke feelings of connection